- What is the market potential for your UL102?

 1) UL102 has had an ASTM International Production Specification (D7719) since November 2013.

-2) The FAA and engine/aircraft OEMs have begun evaluating UL102 as part of the FAA Piston Aviation Fuel Initiative (PAFI) in July 2014.
-Based upon the results of the Phase 1 evaluation, UL102 was selected as a finalist in early 2016, meaning it will continue into Phase 2 for more extensive engine/fuel system testing.
+2) The FAA and engine/aircraft OEMs began evaluating UL102 as part of the FAA Piston Aviation Fuel Initiative (PAFI) in July 2014.
+Based upon the results of the Phase 1 evaluation, UL102 was selected as a finalist in early 2016, meaning it continued into Phase 2 for more extensive engine/fuel system testing.

 - What is UL94, why is it needed, and where is it available?

 UL94 is an all-hydrocarbon unleaded aviation gasoline tailored specifically for lower-compression, lower-octane-demanding piston engines.
 The aviation gasoline has a Motor octane number of 94 minimum, which is compatible with up to 65% of the existing US piston fleet.
 UL94 is drop-in ready.
 UL94 is currently available and in use nationwide.
 UL94 is compliant with the following specifications for fuels used in general aviation: ASTM D7547 Grades UL91 and UL94 Avgas, D7592 Grade UL94 Avgas, D4814 Class A-4 Auto Fuel, and D910-95a Grade 80 Unleaded Avgas.

 Swift Fuels supports the nationwide transition to unleaded aviation gasoline.
 By introducing UL94 into the marketplace in 2015, we have been helping airports, pilots, distributors, and local communities to understand the transition requirements and the benefits of eliminating tetraethyl lead from the general aviation marketplace before the elimination of 100LL.

 - Can Swift's all-hydrocarbon aviation gasolines be mixed with 100LL?

 UL94 is 100% intermixable with 100LL in lower-octane aircraft.